paazmaya/naginata.fi/README.markdown

 Configuration file structure
 ----------------------------
-'naginata-config.json' is for configuring all API keys, database access, etc. Since PHP '[json_decode](http://php.net/manual/en/function.json-decode.php json_decode)' does not supported
+The `naginata-config.json` file is for configuring all API keys, database access, etc.
-JSON string that contains comments, the file contained in this repository do not provide documentation.
+Since PHP `[json_decode](http://php.net/manual/en/function.json-decode.php json_decode)` does not supported JSON string that contains comments, the file contained in this repository do not provide documentation.
 Thus the documentation for this file is below.

 ```js
 "database": {